This post may contain affiliate links.

 - M&Ms – large cities

-The top is a bit sticky, but the wrapper all pulled off without much trouble.
+The top of the treat is a bit sticky, but the wrapper all pulled off without much trouble.

-This will help other geographical features, a.k.a. candy, stick.
+The green frosting acts as grass, but it also serves an important function.
+This layer of frosting will help other geographical features, a.k.a. candy, stick.

 Don’t worry about perfection, just get the water in the correct general area.